Haglund’s deformity is a bony enlargement on the back of the heel that most often leads

 protrusion.
 Non-surgical treatment can include medication, icing, stretching, lifts,

-orthosis, physical therapy and extra corporeal shockwave treatment.
+orthosis, physical therapy and extra corporeal.

 If non-surgical treatment fails to provide adequate pain relief, surgery may be needed.